Lower bounds on non-random fluctuations in planar first passage percolation: Some auxiliary results

 \section{Some auxiliary results}

 The following lemmas play a key role in the proof of the theorem.
 The first one is a Mermin-Wagner type argument as found in \cite{BKS}.
+See also subsequent applications of this lemma in \cite{defluc} and \cite{smallball}.
 Similar to the original context in physics, this argument shows existence of fluctuations at low cost, where low cost here means occurring at uniformly positive probability.

 \begin{lemma}[\cite{BKS}, Lemma 2.12] Let $\nu$ be an absolutely-continuous probability measure on $\R$.
 There exist \begin{itemize} \item a Borel set $S \subset \R$ with $\nu(S)=1$, \item Borel subsets $(B_\delta)_{\delta>0}$ of $S$ with $\lim_{\delta \to 0} \nu(B_\delta)=1$, \item for each $\sigma\in [0,1]$, increasing bijections $g_\sigma: S \to S$ \end{itemize} such that the following holds: \begin{enumerate} \item For $\sigma\in [0,1]$ and $\delta>0$,